This is the library guide for Linda Taylor's Bio 101 class. The resources and guidance here will help you complete your keystone species paper.

 You have multiple options for getting your sources signed off.

-1. Get live chat help by accessing the Ask a Librarian service.
-Maple Woods librarians staff the chat service from 2:00pm to 5:00pm Mondays through Fridays.
+2. Get live chat help by accessing the Ask a Librarian service.
+Maple Woods librarians staff the chat service from 1:30pm to 7:00pm Mondays through Thursdays and 1:30pm to 3:30pm on Fridays.

-2. You can also schedule a virtual research appointment with a librarian.
+3. You can also schedule a virtual research appointment with a librarian.
 Once you select a time, a librarian will send you a Zoom link.
+Slots are limited.